AlexHumpert/AlexHumpert/README.md

 2 and a half years later and I've accumulated some nice projects for your enjoyment.
 With every project I try to push my learnings to the next level, whether that be tackling a more challenging problem or learning more sophisticated data mining techniques. <br>

-Feel free to explore!
+Feel free to explore my portfolio of projects!
 Feedback is highly welcomed, it's the best way to learn :)

 1. [Data Analytics Portfolio](https://github.com/AlexHumpert/Alex_Data_Analytics_Portfolio) <br>
   i.
 [Real-time Twitter Covid-19 Fake News Classifer](https://github.com/AlexHumpert/Covid_19_Tweet_Fake_News_Detection) (Apache Kafka, PySpark, MariaDB) (Winter, 2022) <br>